Flexible Bayesian Nonlinear Model Configuration: Bayesian Inference

-Here $u_b$ is a set of arbitrary normalized weights and $\hat{p}_b(\Delta |\bm y)$ are the posteriors obtained with equation~\eqref{approxpost} from run $b$ of GMJMCMC.
+Here $\{u_b\}$ is a set of arbitrary normalized weights and $\hat{p}_b(\Delta |\bm y)$ are the posteriors obtained with equation~\eqref{approxpost} from run $b$ of GMJMCMC.
 Due to the irreducibility of the GMJMCMC procedure, it holds that $\lim_{T\rightarrow \infty}\hat{p}(\Delta| \bm y) = p(\Delta| \bm y)$ where $T$ is the number of iterations within each run.
-Thus for any set of normalized weights the approximation $\hat{p}(\Delta| \bm y)$ converges to the true posterior probability ${p}(\Delta| \bm y)$ and one can, for example, use $u_b = 1/B$.
-Uniform weights, however, have the disadvantage of potentially giving too much weight to posterior estimates from chains that have not converged.
+Thus, for any set of normalized weights, the approximation $\hat{p}(\Delta| \bm y)$ converges to the true posterior probability ${p}(\Delta| \bm y)$ and one can, for example, use $u_b = 1/B$.
+Uniform weights, however, have the disadvantage of potentially giving too much weight to posterior estimates from chains that have poorly explored the model space.
 In the following heuristic improvement, $u_b$ is chosen to be proportional to the posterior mass detected by run $b$,

 This choice indirectly penalizes chains that cover smaller portions of the model space.
 When estimating posterior probabilities using these weights, we only need to store the following quantities for each run: $\hat{p}_b(\Delta| \bm y)$ for all statistics $\Delta$ of interest and $s_b = \sum_{\M' \in {\MS_b^{*}}} \hat p(\bm y|\M') p(\M')$.
 There is no further need for data transfer between processes.
-A proof that this choice of weights gives consistent estimates of posterior probabilities is given in \citet{hubin2018novel}.
+A proof that this choice of weights gives consistent estimates of posterior probabilities is given in the supplementary materials \url{https://projecteuclid.org/journals/supplementalcontent/10.1214/18-BA1141/suppdf_1.pdf} to \citeA{hubin2018novel}.